• Skip to main content

 • Preheat oven to 180 C/ 350 F and lightly grease a baking sheet.
 Alternatively, use a silicone baking mat (I use this – it’s great!)

-• In a large bowl, cream together white vegetable fat, peanut butter and sugar until light and fluffy.
+• In a large bowl, cream together 100 grams vegetable shortening, 140 grams smooth peanut butter and 225 grams soft brown sugar until light and fluffy.

-• Sift together flour and soda and add to the wet mixture, combining well.
+• Sift together 225 grams plain flour and 1 tsp bicarbonate of soda and add to the wet mixture, combining well.

 • Roll into balls one inch in diameter and place, well spaced apart, on the prepared baking sheet.